thorstone25/qups/README.md

 QUPS is (partially) internally documented following MATLAB conventions.
 This means you can use `help` or `doc` on any class or method with `help classname` or `help classname/methodname` or `help classname.methodname`.
 To see all the available classes, from the qups folder, use `help src` or `doc src`.

 ## Compatibility
-QUPS targets MATLAB R2020b and later on linux.
+QUPS targets MATLAB R2020b and later.
 While it may work for older versions of MATLAB, you may get strange errors that don't appear in later versions.
 QUPS does minimal error checking for compatibility in order to maintain flexibility.

 If you have trouble, please submit an [issue](https://github.com/thorstone25/qups/issues).